From Promoting Tech to Pausing It.

 I researched as much I could about this topic and, as I learned more, I became skeptical of the very thing I used to sell.

 This ultimately led me to start Tech Break in an effort to help people be more authentic and find balance in a very unbalanced world.

-During the fall of 2016, Ali worked with the nation's first technology addiction center, reSTART: Center for Technology Sustainability, where she developed a communications plan to help educate parents on the importance of moderate media use.
+During the fall of 2016, Ali worked with the nation's first technology addiction center, reSTART: Center for Technology Sustainability, where she developed a communications plan to help educate parents on the importance of moderate media use as part of her graduate program at Georgetown University.
 Previously, Ali served as a communications manager and international student advisor at Georgetown University.
 She also worked as a social media marketing specialist for an advertising agency in Wisconsin.
-Ali has guest lectured at George Washington University and has presented at several regional and national events.
 Ali received her masters degree in public relations and corporate communications from Georgetown University and was a participant of the university’s Apprenticeship in Teaching Program.